Disadvantages to Incorporating

 However, when you are running a corporation the ripple effect of a business failure is much more significant.

-Not only do you (and your fellow shareholders) run the risk of losing money via loss or elimination of stock values, you likely have employees that will lose their jobs and a major source of income for themselves and their families.
+You (and your fellow shareholders) run the risk of losing money via loss or elimination of stock values.
+You likely have employees that will lose their jobs and a major source of income for themselves and their families as well.

-Also, if there is significant debt attributed to your corporation you may face costly legal battles as you work to dissolve the corporation amicably and in a manner where your creditors get paid.
+Also, if there is significant debt attributed to your corporation you may face costly legal battles as you work to dissolve the corporation.
+You’ll have to ensure you do this in a manner where your creditors get paid.

 The Bottom Line: Should I Incorporate My Business?